Introduction: Where AI Meets ESG Risk

 Organizations may unknowingly publish inaccurate ESG information.

-If you use AI without verification, you risk publishing misleading ESG information.
+If you use AI without review controls, you risk publishing misleading ESG information.

 What Is an AI Hallucination in ESG Context?